How to break negative thought loops

 Do you do any of these:

-When we are in a negative thought loop, our minds arenโt in the present.
-Theyโre busy thinking about something that has happened already or may or may not happen in the future.
+Our minds are not in the present when we are in a negative thought loop.
+We’re busy thinking about something that has happened already or may or may not happen in the future.
 Mindfulness helps us pay attention to our present moment and accept it without judgement.
-Research[2] suggests that mindfulness can help us notice our negative thoughts earlier and attempt to remove ourselves from them.
+Research suggests that mindfulness can help us notice our negative thoughts earlier and attempt to remove ourselves from them.[2]

-Once youโve recognised your negative thought pattern, try to challenge your thoughts.
+Once you’ve recognised your negative thought pattern, try to challenge your thoughts.
 Is it the truth, or are you projecting catastrophic thoughts onto the issue?
 Are your thoughts influenced by something in your past?
 Are you blaming yourself unfairly for something?
-Try not to judge yourself for feeling these thoughts as everyone does it occasionally.
-The important thing is to recognise theyโre unhelpful thoughts and try to move on.
+Are you dwelling on a tiny detail?
+Are you jumping to a conclusion that is not based on fact?
+Try not to judge yourself for feeling these thoughts, as everyone does it occasionally.
+The important thing is to recognise they’re unhelpful thoughts and try to move on.

-When youโre worried about something, instead of trying to stop yourself from worrying, you could try to give yourself a time limit.
+When you’re worried about something, instead of trying to stop yourself from worrying, you can give yourself a time limit (e.g. 10 or 15 minutes).
 Then when that time is up, either act on a potential solution or try to distract yourself with a pleasurable activity.
 Go for a walk, talk to a friend, or watch a movie.

 If it is an emergency, call 000.

-If you are feeling suicidal and need someone to talk to, call the Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+If you are feeling suicidal and need someone to talk to, call Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+The service is free and available 24/7.

 If it is an emergency, please call 000.